 A student may appeal the outcome of a student conduct decision.
 A review will be considered only if there is evidence of, or reason to believe, that one or more of the following conditions exist:

-Students wishing to appeal the outcome of a hearing are encouraged to speak first with the person that issued the sanction.
-If the resident wishes to have the matter reviewed by another administrator in the student conduct process, she/he must utilize the web link provided in the conduct summary letter to submit a request to the Office of Community Standards within 3 calendar days of the date the student was notified of the results of the student conduct process.
+Students wishing to appeal the outcome of a student conduct decision are encouraged to speak first with the staff member that issued the decision.
+If the resident wishes to have the matter reviewed by another administrator in the student conduct process, she/he must utilize the web link provided in the conduct summary letter to submit a request to the Office of Community Standards within 3 calendar days of the date of the letter in which the student was notified of the results of the student conduct process.

-The Assistant Director of Community Standards, or his/her designee, may review any judicial actions taken by any ORLHS staff.
-A senior staff member of the NYU Division of Student Affairs, or his/her designee, will review actions taken by an Assistant Director.
+The Assistant Director of Community Standards, or his/her designee, may review any student conduct actions taken by any ORLHS staff.
+A senior staff member of the NYU Division of Student Affairs, or his/her designee, will review actions taken by the Assistant Director of Community Standards.
 Any sanction which involves a suspension from Housing, may be reviewed by the senior staff of ORLHS, the Associate Vice President of Student Affairs, or his/her designee.

 The review may result in one of the following: